chetmurthy/utjson/README.rst

 Why do this?
 Why not just JSON Schema?
 What's wrong with JSON Schema?

 -  ungainly, verbose, b/c expressed in JSON: it should be obvious by comparing the "UTJ by Example" section above, to the equivalent in "JSON Schema: Getting Started", that UTJ is just more succinct, and at no loss in expressivity, and certainly no loss in precision.

+- JSON Schema is effectively written by the user at the level of the abstract syntax tree (AST).
+This means that when the JSON Schema designers and implementors decide to change the AST in order to support some new function, users' schema must be modified (or be left to work against backlevel schema).
+Contrast this with the way that regular programming languages work: designers work hard to ensure that syntax stays forward-compatible, and AST details are hidden from users, who are concerned only with surface syntax.

 -  Weird syntax corner-cases in JSON Schema: here-and-there are weird syntax bit stuffed into corners, instead of using already-existing